raddue/AllianceRitualMarshal/README.md

 ## MVP Feature list

-1. Strings for getting ready for the ritual.
+1. (DONE) Strings for getting ready for the ritual.
-2. Strings for casting the ritual.
+2. (DONE) Strings for casting the ritual.
+3. (DONE) Strings for after rituals are completed.
-3. Timer - five minutes.
+4. (NOT STARTED) Timer - five minutes.
-4. Random number generator from 0 - 9.
+5. (NOT STARTED) Random number generator from 0 - 9.

 ## Feature list

-1. Checklist for getting ready for the ritual.
+1. (NOT STARTED) Checklist for getting ready for the ritual.
-2. Variable timer.
+2. (NOT STARTED) Variable timer.
-3. Difficulty calculator based on caster Formal level and Scroll difficulty.
+3. (NOT STARTED) Difficulty calculator based on caster Formal level and Scroll difficulty.
-4. Die roller.
+4. (NOT STARTED) Die roller.
-5. Ritual manipulation list with descriptions.
+5. (IN PROGRESS) Ritual manipulation list with descriptions.